Frank McGuigan: Senior career

-He has since rejected the All Star, due to his low esteem held for the accolade.
-He felt his own award was cheapened by accusations that it was a "sympathy vote," and after his son, Brian was overlooked in the 2005 honours, his opinion was strengthened.
+On 3 November 1984 McGuigan was involved in a bad car crash that ended his playing career and from which he was lucky to survive, being drunk behind the wheel at the time.
+He received his All Star Award in February 1985 on crutches.
+He later rejected the All Star, due to his low esteem held for the accolade.
+McGuigan felt his own award was cheapened by accusations that it was a "sympathy vote": after his son, Brian was overlooked in the 2005 honours, McGuigan's opinion was strengthened.